 4. Privacy Violation

-According to VA Code § 55-248.18(A), a Virginia landlord has a responsibility to provide their tenants with a notice of at least 24 hours prior to entry.
+According to VA Code § 55-248.18(A), a Virginia landlord has a responsibility to provide their tenants with a written notice of at least 24 hours prior to entry.

-• To inspect it
+• To inspect it and make repairs

 • To show it to prospective tenants or buyers